dimroc/blog/_posts/2014-09-29-etl-language-showdown.md

 #### Moments of Disappointment
 - The lack of objects is initially infuriating.
 Hard to encapsulate logic, and structs don't seem like a substitute.
 It effectively means that most if not all built-in methods only return primitive types as opposed to objects.
 - Lack of online resources because of small community.
 Few Stack Overflow posts, etc.
-- Discoverability is tricky since methods are all class methods on primitive types.
+- Discoverability is tricky since methods are all module functions on primitive types, therefore you can't look up the primitive type, but must know the relevant module.
 - Inability to fold/reduce from a stream in a straighforward manner.
 Had to hold contents in memory.

 ## Conclusion

 - Only after returning to a functional language like Elixir do I realize the convenience of **Object Oriented meets Functional**.
 Big ups to Scala.
-- The ability to return an object with relevant methods while still being immutable adds the power of discoverability, a huge advantage over the manipulation of maps and other primitives with Class methods.
+- The ability to return an object with relevant methods while still being immutable adds the power of discoverability, a huge advantage over the manipulation of maps and other primitives with module functions.
 - The big surprise was JRuby's performance and the impact of being able to use all cores.
 Running Puma on JRuby is very compelling when using a system with multiple cores.
 - Golang's simplicity is very refreshing and their built-in profiling contributes to a philosophy of hand-tuning code for the best performance.
 - Scala, on the other hand, has the user well removed from the low level, but the JVM handles a lot of optimizations for the programmer, and it shows.
 If only I didn't need an IDE...